-Dolby Vision claims to make the AV world’s new-fangled High Dynamic Range (HDR) technology work better, but is it really all it’s cracked up to be?
-We go behind the hype to see if your next TV or smartphone really should have Dolby Vision.
+Dolby Vision is aiming to make HDR (high dynamic range) technology better.
+We delve behind the HDR imaging tech to see if your next TV or smartphone ought to have Dolby Vision.

-High dynamic range (HDR) video gets about as close to the classic ‘good cop, bad cop’ routine as any AV technology ever will.
+HDR (high dynamic range) gets about as close to the classic “good cop, bad cop” routine as any AV technology ever will.

 On one hand, it does more to improve picture quality than arguably any TV picture innovation since the development of colour.
-But on the other, the array of HDR formats and wide variances in how HDR looks on different TVs have made it the most complex and frustrating technology the TV world has ever seen.
+But on the other hand, the array of HDR formats and wide variances in how HDR looks on different TVs have made it one of the more complex and frustrating technologies currently out there.

-Dolby Vision could be the answer to the HDR conundrum.
-It is the HDR formats, on paper at least, seems to be trying the hardest to make sure we all enjoy a more uniform, more consistently impressive HDR performance.
+Dolby Vision offers something of an answer to the HDR conundrum.
+Out of all the HDR formats it is, on paper at least, trying hard to deliver a more uniform, more consistently impressive HDR performance across supported devices.

 What is Dolby Vision?

-Put simply, the most important thing about Dolby Vision is a variant of HDR and as such, it adds a layer of ‘dynamic metadata’ to a normal HDR video signal.
+Dolby Vision is a variant of HDR and as such, it adds a layer of dynamic metadata to the core HDR signal.
 This dynamic metadata carries scene-by-scene (or in some cases frame-by-frame) instructions from content creators on how a TV should present the images it’s receiving.
-Potentially, that improves everything from contrast to detailing and, especially, colour reproduction.
+That improves everything from brightness to contrast, detailing and colour reproduction.

-This is means that colours mapped with Dolby Vision tend to look richer, more nuanced, and better balanced compared to standard dynamic range footage.
-Things like shadow detail, colour finesse and black levels are all improved.
-Overall, the result is a more immersive experience, as you find yourself taking in the HDR image as a whole, rather than focussing on stand-out peaks.
+This means colours mapped with Dolby Vision can look richer, more nuanced, and better balanced than SDR (standard dynamic range) footage.
+Things like shadow detail, colour finesse and black levels often see improvements.

 Dolby Vision on mobile

 Smartphones have jumped aboard the HDR train and there are a number of phones that now support the imaging format, so now you can now get vivid HDR images on the go.

-Dolby Vision here works in a similar way as it would do on TVs.
-It’s more adaptable on mobile devices, adjusting to support the performance of the display.
-You can expect colours to be richer and more vivid, deeper blacks and better brightness.
+Here, Dolby Vision works in a similar way as it does on TVs.
+It’s more adaptable on mobile devices, adjusting to support the performance of the display – expect colours to be richer and more vivid, with deeper blacks and better brightness.

-LG’s G6 was the first smartphone to adopt Dolby Vision, but Apple are full onboard with its Apple iPhone 8, XR and XS supported.
+LG’s G6 was the first smartphone to adopt Dolby Vision, and Apple is fully on board, with its Apple iPhone 8, XR and X supported.

 Related: Best smartphone